ehrbase/documentation/source/09_flat/00_description/index.rst

   }

-Web-template
+Web-Template
 --------------
-The Flat format is based on a simplified representation of the template the so called Web-template.
+The Flat format is based on a simplified representation of a template, the so called Web-Template.

 To get one from a template call the get Web-template Endpoint.